MiningMark48/Tidal-Bot/README.md

 **Note:** As previously mentioned, running the bot yourself is not *fully* supported.
 This means you may encounter issues.
 If you report issues to the tracker regarding you running it yourself, please make that known.

+### Data
+Data is managed using SQLAlchemy with the creation of databases.
+These databases are stored in the `/data` directory.
+All databases are backed up upon running the bot into the `/backups` directory with zip files for each day.

 ---

 ## Legal